moliver28/research-handbook/content/job-families/finance/it-compliance.md

 - Direct external audits
 - Build and maintain security controls that map to GitLab security compliance requirements and provide implementation recommendations
 - Peer review control test worksheets and provide feedback and guidance to Security Compliance Engineers
-- Identify manual security compliance controls that can be improved through automation
+- Identify manual IT/security compliance controls that can be improved through automation
 - Design requirements for security compliance automation tasks
 - Recommend new security compliance metrics and automate reporting of existing metrics